Switched on 24/7: How To Stay Engaged and Protect Your Brand

 These attacks can result in financial losses, data theft, and damage to a company's reputation.
 Data breaches and cyber incidents have become an inevitability as digitisation has skyrocketed.

 To mitigate these risks, small businesses can learn to recognise and respond to security incidents with robust cybersecurity measures.
-These include implementing strong password policies, regular software updates, employee training, and the use of firewalls and antivirus software.
+These include implementing strong password policies, regular software updates, employee training, and the use of firewalls and incident management software like Opsgenie.

 Additionally, having an incident response plan in place can help businesses respond promptly and effectively in the event of a cyber attack.
 However, it’s best to err on the side of caution and assume that incumbent security solutions are not 100% foolproof.